johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-05.md

 make its own lookups to verify what has changed and whether that should trigger any changes in the DNS data provided by the recipient.

-## Differencies between NOTIFY and UPDATE
+## Differences between NOTIFY and UPDATE

 The difference between the UPDATE and the NOTIFY is that the UPDATE contains the exact change that should (in the opinion of the sender)